sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

     ![In this screenshot of the console, kubectl apply -f kubernetes-web.yaml has been typed and run at the command prompt.
 Messages about web deployment and web service creation appear below.](media/image93.png "kubectl create application")

-11. Return to the browser where you have the Kubernetes management dashboard open.
-From the navigation menu, under **Discovery and Load Balancing**, select the **Services** view.

-12. From the Services view, select the `web` service, and from this view, you will see the web service deploying.
-This deployment can take a few minutes.

-13. When it completes, navigate to the main services link, you should be able to access the website via an external endpoint.
+11. Return to the AKS blade in the Azure Portal.
+From the navigation menu, under **Kubernetes resources**, select the **Services and ingresses** view.
+You should be able to access the website via an external endpoint.

     ![In the Kubernetes management dashboard, Services is selected below Discovery and Load Balancing in the navigation menu.
 At right are three boxes that display various information about the web service deployment: Details, Pods, and Events.](media/image94.png "Display External Endpoint")